taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 @reduxjs/toolkit
 ```

-And no longer requires `redux-thunk` or `redux-devtools-extension`.
+And no longer requires you to install the `redux-thunk` or `redux-devtools-extension` dependencies.

 ### Advantages to Redux Toolkit